-- Eightcap, an FCA-regulated brand, offers exposure to major global indices like the FTSE 100, US 30, NDX 100, DAX 30, ASX 200, and SPX 500.
-The broker offers minimum spreads from 12 for FTSE 100 and enables commission-free trading.
-Position size for this index ranges from 0.01 to 25 lots.
+- Eightcap, an FCA-regulated brand, offers exposure to major global indices such as the FTSE 100, US 30, NDX 100, DAX 40, ASX 200 and SPX 500.
+Minimum spreads for the FTSE 100 start from 12 points, and trading is commission-free.
+Position sizes for this index range from 0.01 to 25 lots.

 - Understanding the different types of index trading, including CFDs, futures, options, and certificates